 Dont miss out on advertising for Christmas

-If you are one of those who is thinking of carrying out a leaflet distribution campaign to take advantage of the festive spending spree, it would be advisable for you to start the process without delay.
+If you are one of those who are thinking of carrying out a leaflet distribution campaign to take advantage of the festive spending spree, it would be advisable for you to start the process without delay.

 You may be able to make it up to members of your family if you miss out on their Christmas presents, but you will never be able to make up for the lost business you suffer if you fail to organise your leaflet distribution in time.